Soulfully Made » Desserts » Cookies » Grinch Cookies Recipe

 Where can you find red candy hearts?

-You see them more often around Valentine’s Day but I have found that you can also find them at Christmastime as well.
+You see them more often around Valentine’s Day, but I have found them at Christmastime as well.

 Using cold dough will result in a thicker cookie.
-The longer you chill the cookies the less they will spread when baking.
-If you prefer a thinner cookie you can skip the chill time or let them set at room temperature for a few minutes before baking.
+The longer you chill the cookies, the less they will spread when baking.
+If you prefer a thinner cookie, you can skip the chill time or let them sit at room temperature for a few minutes before baking.

 Three Grinch cookies stacked on a grey surface with hearts scattered and fuzzy a grinch tail in the background.